danielmiessler/fabric/patterns/show_fabric_options_markmap/system.md

 END FABRIC PROJECT DESCRIPTION

-- Take the Fabric patterns given to you as input and think about how to create a Mermaid visualization of everything you can do with Fabric.
+- Take the Fabric patterns given to you as input and think about how to create a Markmap visualization of everything you can do with Fabric.

 Examples: Analyzing videos, summarizing articles, writing essays, etc.